 The CAPIF RNAA mechanism is about getting authorization from the resource owner for accessing protected resources per user (resource owner identifier), per application (API invoker identity), per API, and per scope and purpose (of data processing) in support of the framework.
 This could be used to authorize accessing privacy-related (sensitive) information.
 CAPIF can serve both 3GPP and non-3GPP (CAPIF) API Exposing Functions and the resource owner can be a user or a subscription owner.
 Rel-18 CAPIF RNAA specification only states that authorization-related information is available in the CCF.
 There is no further specification about the storage of the information.

 Today the UDM’s user consent information stored in UDR in line with the framework specified in TS 33.501 does not provide per AF granularity.
-Hence, it does neither concern consent information for AF/EES applications northbound of the NEF, nor for the APIs that these applications use, nor for the scope/purpose of these used APIs.

 Q2.
 What is the relationship between CAPIF RNAA and UDM’s user consent information?
 Is there any plan/roadmap for a unified approach?